 PMCID: coming soon for all published articles

-Virtual Reality and Human Behaviour welcomes submissions of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Registered Report, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Virtual Reality and Human Behaviour welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Virtual Reality and Human Behaviour, where they are peer-reviewed by the Associate and Review Editors of the specialty section.